 So when it inevitably hits you, it tears you into so many pieces that you don't have to suffer looking at it anymore - (@ SecretTeacher93) 27 Maggio 2021

-People talk about painting the shuttle, but what I find nice is that they made it safer by making all the edges on the front sharp. - (@ lukecole78) 28 Maggio 2021
+People talk about the shuttle's paint job, but what I find nice is that they made it safer by making all the edges on the front sharp. - (@ lukecole78) 28 Maggio 2021

 A few details of the shuttle, apart from that

 The self-driving, fully electric shuttle was developed by the engineering company Aurrigo.
 It can travel at speeds of up to 32 kilometers (20 miles) per hour and has a range of 160 kilometers (200 miles).
 It can carry 10 passengers in one trip.